Shyft-to/js/README.md

 - `candyMachine`: Candy Machine APIs
 - `marketplace`: Marketplace APIs
 - `transaction`: Transation APIs
+- `txnRelayer`: Transaction Relayer, allows you to seamlessly enable gas-less transactions for your users
-- `storage`: Storage APIs such as uploading asset or metadata and get IPFS uri.
+- `storage`: Storage APIs such as uploading asset or metadata and get IPFS uri
-- `semiCustodialWallet`: A simple in-app crypto wallet to securely and quickly onboard non-native crypto users to web3 dApps.
+- `semiCustodialWallet`: A simple in-app crypto wallet to securely and quickly onboard non-native crypto users to web3 dApps
-- `callback`: Get real time updates on addresses for your users.
+- `callback`: Get real time updates on addresses for your users
 - `rpc`: [Get access to DAS API (currently only works with `mainnet-beta` cluster) 🆕](#rpc)

 ### Shyft Wallet APIs